 – Representation at a Temporary Orders hearing

-Limited Representation is a way to help mitigate the costs associated with a Divorce or Legal Separation.
-Limited representation also allows for “fixed fee” services that help individuals answer the question “How much will it cost to get divorced?”.
+Unbundled Representation is a way to help mitigate the costs associated with a Divorce or Legal Separation, but it is not appropriate for every case.